Fotoxx is a free open source Linux program for image

 distribution, increase contrast, increase color saturation, and

-tone mapping.
-These were applied in different areas of the
+gradients.
+These were applied in different areas of the image.

 Convert a photo into a simulated drawing, painting, embossing,